Greta oto: Wings

-Wing transparency in Greta oto results from the combination of several properties; low absorption of visible light, low scattering of the light that passes through the wings, and low reflection of the light impinging on the wing's surface occurs.
-The last occurs for a broad range of incident wavelengths, covering the entire visible spectrum, and all incidence angles.
-This broadband and omnidirectional antireflection property originates from nanopillars standing on the wing's surface, which ensures a gradient of refractive indices between the incident medium, air, and the wing's membrane.
+Wing transparency in Greta oto results from the combination of several properties; low absorption of visible light, low scattering of the light that passes through the wings, and low reflection of the light impinging on the wing's surface.
+The majority of light across a broad range of incident wavelengths, covering the entire visible spectrum, allows light to pass rather than reflect, regardless of incidence angle.

+This broadband and omnidirectional antireflection property originates from nanopillars on the wing's surface.
+The nanopillars create a smooth gradient of refraction angles between the wing's membrane and air.
 These nanopillars, seemingly randomly arranged on the wing's surface, possess a high aspect ratio (defined as height divided by radius), where the radii are below the wavelengths of the visible light.
-Additionally, they feature a random height and width distribution, which is directly responsible for the smooth refractive index gradient, thereby giving the broadband and omnidirectional antireflection properties.
+The random height and width distribution of the nanopillars creates an even refractive index gradient, causing light to pass without reflection across wavelengths and directions.
 These properties are further improved by the presence of pedestals at the base of the nanopillars.
 Additionally, the structure of the nanopillars allows for the wings to have a low roughness factor because of its tiny hair-like microtrichia features.
 This was experimentally tested through water droplet adhesion to the wings.
-Basically, it reflects light and is transparent because of nanopillars that make up the wing.
-The nanopillars help the butterflies stay hidden from any predators by reflecting light and being able to blend in with any of its surroundings.
-Due to the unproportinate size of the wings it renders it nonvisible when viewed in certain angles Binetti, V. R., Schiffman, J. D., Leaffer, O. D., Spanier, J. E., & Schauer, C. L. (2009).